polar-app/polar-app/_docs/ank-sync-for-spaced-repetition.md

 # Limitations

-- No support for cloze deletions.
-It's on the roadmap.

 - Only front/back cards for now.
 We will implement more card types in the future.

 - No current ability to update flashcards.
 Polar currently lacks a flashcard